epics-modules/sscan/docs/sscanRecord.md

 ### 1.3.6 Handshaking with CA clients that implement positioners or detectors

-A channel-access client can participate in scans driven by the sscan record if two criteria are met: 1.
-The client is driven by a PV to which one of the sscan record's positioner or detector-trigger links writes.
+A channel-access client can participate in scans driven by the sscan record if two criteria are met:
+1. The client is driven by a PV to which one of the sscan record's positioner or detector-trigger links writes.
 2. The client can signal completion in a way that the sscan record understands.

 There are two mechanisms the client can use to signal completion that will work with the sscan record:

-__putNotify-based completion signalling__This is the method the sscan record expects everything it drives to use for signalling completion, and it is the method the sscan record itself uses to signal completion.
+*putNotify-based completion signalling* - This is the method the sscan record expects everything it drives to use for signalling completion, and it is the method the sscan record itself uses to signal completion.
 Clients can't signal completion directly using putNotify, because their execution is not managed by EPICS.
 But they can do it indirectly, by writing to a *busy* record.

 A *busy* record is a custom EPICS record, supplied as part of the synApps package, that looks and operates almost exactly like the binary-output ("bo") record, except that it executes its forward link, FLNK, only when its VAL field has the value zero.
 As it happens, EPICS' putNotify completion mechanism is implemented as part of the processing of forward links, so the fact that the *busy* record allows a CA client to control the execution of its forward link means that the client can control the timing of a putNotify callback.